|Nutrition Facts (per serving)|

 - Optional: 2 small jalapeno peppers (seeded, finely diced)

-Add the salt, garlic powder and fresh squeezed lime juice to the avocado.
+Add the salt, garlic powder and freshly squeezed lime juice to the avocado.
 Pulse the food processor until the guacamole is the consistency that you like.
-Some people like smooth guac, some like it a bit chunkier - just like peanut butter!

 Use a spatula to scrape the guacamole into a bowl and stir in the prepared salsa and optional diced jalapeno peppers if you are using them.
 Check the flavors and add more salt, garlic powder, lime juice and/or salsa if needed.